AchaeaBashingScript/Bashing/README.md

 The bashing script can be downloaded on the [github release page of the project](https://github.com/keneanung/Bashing/releases).

 Stable releases are versioned with the versioning scheme `vXX.XX` where each XX stands for a number.
-The latest official stable release has a green tag on the right side.
+The latest official stable release has a green tag on the left side.

 Releases with an orange tag are pre-releases for testing. *Those are automatically generated and not guaranteed to work.*
 Additional to a numeric version number, the versioning scheme contains a short commit hash and a branch name.
 If you notice a